 Know when the Hatch spawns

-There is one more Hatch spawning rule that you need to know about.
+There is one more Hatch-spawning rule that you need to know about.
 The Hatch will never spawn on the upper floors of any map or building.
 It will only spawn on the ground floor.
-So if you happen to get an indoor map like Gideon’s Meat Plant, you only need to check the basement floor for Hatch.
-It will never spawn on the upper level.
+If you happen to get an indoor map like Gideon’s Meat Plant, you only need to check the basement floor for Hatch.
+The only exception is the Racoon City Police Station, where the hatch can spawn on the second floor.

 I will give you examples of buildings on maps as well.
 If you get Badham Preschool, you want to check the basement of the preschool because the Hatch can spawn there, although it will not spawn on the first floor.
 On the Ironworks of Misery map the Hatch can spawn on the first floor of the building, but not upstairs.
 The same goes for the Blood Lodge building and Thompson House.